To Grow or Not To Grow?

 They turn purplish-black when they are mature a few weeks later:

 Often in the spring around here, it is too wet for the seeds to dry completely on the plant.
 This is especially problematic if the stalks flop over and the seeds get matted on the wet ground.
 You may need to stake the plants in the spring if you want to save seed.
+If you don’t harvest seed promptly, the seeds will eventually fall off the plant and self-sow.
+Unfortunately, this kind of woad-a-palooza isn’t ideal, so you’ll want to avoid it.

 The seeds are easy to dry and save.
 To dry woad seeds fully, cut the stalks when the seeds are mature, and hang them up to dry: